 Did you know you can replace the windows in your home with high-performance windows?
 High-performance windows come equipped/layered with double-glazing and spectrally selective coatings.
 This special glazing helps reduce the amount of heat energy from the sun coming inside your home.
 These windows are very efficient, and the end result is that your AC systems doesn’t work harder to cool your home.
 So your heating and cooling system runs less often, and thus uses less energy.
 These high tech windows can also help eliminate hot spots in your house.
 If you install these high performance windows you can qualify for a government rebate or tax credit.

 Apply reflective coating on your roof.
 Reflective coating on your roof has the benefit of not only reducing the amount of heat from the sun entering your house, but they also make you roof last longer.
 So on the financial side, you may not need to replace you roof for a very long time to come, and your air conditioning systems doesn’t need to worker harder or run longer to cool your home.
 If you need to replace your roof, consider a roof with an Energy Star rating.

 Hope you enjoyed and were informed by our energy saving tips.
 Remember to look at them as an investment that you get to enjoy the returns from, for a long time to come.
 And they may also increase the value of your home, if you ever decide to sell down the road.

 If you need AC maintenance, purchasing and installing new ac systems, home/building insulation installation, duct cleaning, and indoor air quality testing, you can contact SRQ AC below.
-We service residents and businesses in Sarasota, Bradenton, Lakewood Ranch, Venice, Nokomis, & Siesta Key Florida.
+We service residents and businesses in Sarasota, and the surrounding area including Bradenton, Lakewood Ranch, Bradenton Beach, Holmes Beach, Venice, Nokomis, Osprey, Anna Maria, Longboat Key, and Siesta Key, Florida.